openservicebrokerapi/servicebroker/spec.md

 ##### Request/Response Schema Object

-A Service Broker can programmatically define the inputs and outputs of requests and responses using JSON Schema Object definitions.
+A Service Broker MAY programmatically define the inputs and outputs of requests and responses using JSON Schema Object definitions.

 | Response Field | Type | Description |